hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/07_rnaseq_workflow.md

 ## Learning Objectives:

-* Describe and implement the RNA-Seq workflow to align reads to the reference genome
+* Describe and implement the RNA-seq workflow to align reads to the reference genome
 * Describe tools and methods within the RNA-seq workflow
 * Assessing input and output filetypes